mrcloudmustache/aws-solutions-architect/security.md

 ## Private Certificate Authority
 * Scalable service that manages private certificates for internal systems
 * Can integrate with ACM for automated renewals

+## Secrets Manager
+* Stores, rotates and manages organizationalsecrets
+* Can store credentials for APIs, SSH keys, databases etc
+* Secrets are encrypted at rest with CMKs or AWS KMS(default)
+* Applications in a VPC can use a private interface to connect directly to AWS secrets manager

+## AWS Trusted Advisor
+*